eliperelman/react-fout-stager/README.md

 - Load multiple typefaces with weights and styles in potentially multiple stages
 - Caches/optimizes repeat views per session with sessionStorage
 - Receive event when all fonts have been loaded
-- Works in latest browser versions
+- Should work in IE9+

 ## Installation